 4. Get rid of the platform description at the end of your app name

 You can make the distinction between the platform iOS and Android in the column Platform, so you don’t need to keep the specification in your app name.
-By doing this, the system will summarize your metrics accordingly and you can easily analyze the performance by app and platform separately.
+By doing this, the system will summarize your metrics accordingly and you can analyze the performance by app and platform separately making for easier data normalization.

 5. Set rules to help normalize incoming data